Penguins Don't Fly: Reasoning about Generics through Instantiations and Exceptions: Abstract

 \section{Abstract}

-Generics express generalizations about the world (e.g., ``birds can fly").
-However, they are not universally true -- while sparrows and penguins are both birds, only sparrows can fly and penguins cannot.
-Commonsense knowledge bases, that are used extensively in many NLP tasks as a source of world-knowledge, can often encode generic knowledge but, by-design, cannot encode such exceptions.
-It is crucial to realize the specific instances when a generic statement is true or false.
-In this work, we present a novel framework to generate pragmatically relevant true and false instances of a generic.
-We use pre-trained language models, constraining the generation based on insights from linguistic theory, and produce ${\sim}20k$ \ev for ${\sim}650$ generics.
-Our system outperforms few-shot generation from GPT-3 (by 12.5 precision points) and our analysis highlights the importance of constrained decoding for this task and the implications of generics \ev for language inference tasks.
+Generics express generalizations about the world (e.g., birds can fly) that are not universally true (e.g., newborn birds and penguins cannot fly).
+Commonsense knowledge bases, used extensively in NLP, encode some generic knowledge but rarely enumerate such exceptions and knowing when a generic statement holds or does not hold true is crucial for developing a comprehensive understanding of generics.
+We present a novel framework informed by linguistic theory to generate \ev---specific cases when a generic holds true or false.
+We generate ${\sim}19k$ \evtxt for ${\sim}650$ generics and show that our framework outperforms a strong GPT-3 baseline by $12.8$ precision points.
+Our analysis highlights the importance of linguistic theory-based controllability for generating \evtxt, the insufficiency of knowledge bases as a source of \evtxt, and the challenges \evtxt pose for the task of natural language inference.